What You Need To Know About US Expat Tax For Americans In The UAE

 Expat Living In UAE

 There is a finger of land on the eastern edge of the Arabian Peninsula that creates the Strait of Hormuz by sticking out and north toward Iran.
 It pinches the water of the Persian Gulf as it flows through the Gulf of Oman into the Arabian Sea.
-Two neighboring Arab countries share this small area: the United Arab Emirates (UAE) on the west and larger Oman on the east side and further down the Arabian Peninsula.
+Two neighboring Arab countries share this small area: the United Arab Emirates (UAE) on the west and larger Oman on the east side, and further down the Arabian Peninsula.
 Saudi Arabia borders the UAE in the South.
-Read on to discover important tips on US Expat Tax in UAE.
+Read on to discover important tips on the US Expat Tax in the UAE.

-The UAE is actually a federation of kingdoms ruled by absolute monarchs from Abu Dhabi, Ajman, Dubai, Fujairah, Ras al-Khaimah, Sharjah, and Umm al_Quwain.
+The UAE is actually a federation of kingdoms ruled by absolute monarchs from Abu Dhabi, Ajman, Dubai, Fujairah, Ras al-Khaimah, Sharjah, and Umm al-Quwain.
 The seven emirates are governed by an elected President, practice Islam, apply Sharia law, and have adopted Arabic as the official language.

 Expats need to consider how the UEA judicial system works in terms of both civil and criminal law.
-Even though the UAE encourages international business and practices religious tolerance of outside religions, non-Muslim expatriates are subject to “personal status laws” that cover marriage, child custody, and other aspects of personal life including dress and public behavior.
+Even though the UAE encourages international business and practices religious tolerance of outside religions, non-Muslim expatriates are subject to “personal status laws” that cover marriage, child custody, and other aspects of personal life, including dress and public behavior.

 The federation, in fact, has worked to improve both education and healthcare services on a national scale.
 Health insurance, for example, is mandatory in Abu Dhabi for even expatriates and attracts tourists seeking medical assistance from surrounding GCC states as well as the rest of the world.